louisepaul75/py-erp/.ai/prd.md

   - **Parent Product Import**: Successfully imported from Artikel_Familie ✅
     - Created 1,571 parent products with some exceptions due to missing descriptions ✅
     - Parent products serve as base for variant products ✅
+    - Parent product SKUs are derived from the `Nummer` column in Artikel_Familie ✅
   - **Variant Product Import**: Verified with dry-run from Artikel_Variante ✅
+    - Primary SKU for variants now uses the `Nummer` column from Artikel_Variante ✅
+    - Legacy SKU (`alteNummer`) stored in dedicated `legacy_sku` field for reference ✅
     - Extract base SKUs and variant codes from the composite SKU format (e.g., "11400-BE") ✅
     - Establish proper product hierarchies based on base SKU relationships ✅
   - **Relationship Management**: Successfully updated parent-child relationships ✅